Open Dialogue

 The first five principles focus on the organizational aspects of delivering mental health services; the last two principles are about the conversational methods mental health professionals use in network meetings with clients.
 The participation of friends and family, responding to the client's utterances, trying to make meaning of what a client has to say, and "tolerating uncertainty".

 A recently published global survey on the worldwide implementation of Open Dialogue in mental health services gathered data from 142 Open Dialogue teams in 24 countries, mainly in Europe.
 Key factors enhancing Open Dialogue implementation included well-trained staff, regular supervisions, research capabilities, diverse professional teams, self-referrals, outpatient services, younger clients, and the involvement of experts by experience.
 The study underscores the importance of more Open Dialogue training, supervision, and research.

+A variant of the approach, known as Peer-supported Open Dialogue (POD), incorporates peer workers with lived experience of mental health difficulties into the Open Dialogue model.
+POD retains the network-based and dialogical principles of Open Dialogue while explicitly incorporating peer support into the delivery of care.
+Open Dialogue has also been described as both a therapeutic approach and a system for organising and providing mental health services.

+A practical account of the approach was published in 2019 by British psychiatrist Russell Razzaque in Dialogical Psychiatry: A Handbook for the Teaching and Practice of Open Dialogue.
+The book describes Open Dialogue as both a way of organising mental health services and a form of therapeutic practice, outlining the organisational changes required to provide continuity and network-based care alongside the dialogical methods used in network meetings.
+It provides an overview of the principles and practice of Open Dialogue for clinicians, peer workers and others involved in mental health services.

 Theoretical basis

-In a paper illustrating the Open dialogue method Seikkula, Alakar and Aaltonen postulate that "from the social constructionist point of view, psychosis can be seen as one way of dealing with terrifying experience in one's life that do not have language other than the one of hallucinations and delusions" and that "psychotic reactions should be seen [as] attempts to make sense of one's experiences that are so heavy that they have made it impossible to construct a rational spoken narrative" arguing that people may talk about such experiences in metaphor.
+In a paper illustrating the Open Dialogue method Seikkula, Alakar and Aaltonen postulate that "from the social constructionist point of view, psychosis can be seen as one way of dealing with terrifying experience in one's life that do not have language other than the one of hallucinations and delusions" and that "psychotic reactions should be seen [as] attempts to make sense of one's experiences that are so heavy that they have made it impossible to construct a rational spoken narrative" arguing that people may talk about such experiences in metaphor.

 They offer a model that "psychotic reactions greatly resemble traumatic experiences" with experiences of victimization "not being stored in the part of the memory system that promotes sense-making".
-Postulating that "an open dialogue, without any preplanned themes or forms seems to be important in enabling the construction of a new language in which to express difficult events in one's life."
+Postulating that "an Open Dialogue, without any preplanned themes or forms seems to be important in enabling the construction of a new language in which to express difficult events in one's life."

 This understanding differs radically from common psychiatric models of psychosis that view it as being caused by a biological process in the brain, such as the dopamine hypothesis of schizophrenia.